vtmb/tango/README.md

 # Tango

 I wanted to test the Kitura-Webframework and the Vapor MySQL Driver and the StencilTemplateEngine.
 This is my very first Web Project, i think even SQL-Injections would work and I lost interest in this project after a while.
-I just uploaded it for historical reasons. after a while.
 I just uploaded it for historical reasons.

 In case you want to try this project you will need a MySQL Database.